foundersandcoders/coursebook/src/course/syllabus/application/feature/project.md

 ### An image carousel

 A slideshow of images automatically plays on the page.
 The user can pause the carousel and click buttons to see the next or previous image in the cycle.
-The carousel might include a set of dots under the shown image which show which image in the sequence is visible, or can be clicked to navigate to a certain image.
+Include a set of dots under the carousel indicating which image in the sequence is visible, and can be clicked to navigate to a certain image.

-### A fortunte teller
+### A fortune teller

 The user can ask a question and receive a response from the _fortune teller_.
 After a certain amount of idle time, an animation is played, or a message pops up to notify the user the teller is available for fortunes.
 There are a fixed number of responses, that are randomised whenever the teller is used and give a variety of outputs.